canonical/spread-images/README.md

 The images to be matched are ordered by creation date (latest first).

-## Naming images on computeengine
+## Naming images on snapd-spread

-The criteria for naming images on computeengine project follows the rule:
+The criteria for naming images on snapd-spread project follows the rule:

 	name: <osname>-<version>-<arch>-v<date>
 	family: <osname>-<version>-<arch>